OpenFAST/openfast/docs/source/user/servodyn/input.rst

 Control of cable elements specified in either the MoorDyn or SubDyn modules can be controlled through ServoDyn by a Bladed-style controller.
-The channels assimgnets are requested by the modules with the cable elements (MoorDyn and/or SubDyn at present), and mapped to the appropriate control channel.
+The channels assignmets are requested by the modules with the cable elements (MoorDyn and/or SubDyn at present), and mapped to the appropriate control channel.
 A summary of the which module requested the channels is available in the summary file output from ServoDyn.
-Up to 100 channels may be requested.
+Up to 100 channels may be requested when linking to a DLL, or 20 channels when linking to Simulink.

 **CCmode**        [switch]

    Cable control mode {0: none, 4: user-defined from Simulink/Labview, 5:
    user-defined from Bladed-style DLL}.

+   Each channel DeltaL (requested cable length change) and DeltaLdot (cable length change rate) value from the controller/Simulink interface.

 .. _SrvD-StC-inputs: